List of quality statements

 Statement 8 (Placeholder) Hospital discharge care bundle. [new 2016]

-Statements from the 2011 quality standard for COPD that may still be useful at a local level, but are no longer considered national priorities for improvement:
+Statements from the 2011 quality standard for COPD that are still supported by the evidence may still be useful at a local level:

 People with COPD have a current individualised comprehensive management plan, which includes high‑quality information and educational material about the condition and its management, relevant to the stage of disease.